balamou/JavaMake/README.txt

           This is a test
           -----ENDED-----

-          * Running this will generate .class files in the compiled folder.
+          * Running this will generate .class files in the 'class' folder.
-          * The script will generate an error.txt file with all the errors and a log.txt file with the output of the java program (you can delete those files and the script will still be able to run)
+          * The script will generate an error.txt file and automatically delete it after its use.